WANG-AXIS/wang-axis.github.io/_pages/projects.md

 * Project schedule: 05/01/2021 – 04/30/2023

-## Constrained Disentanglement (CODE) Network for CT Metal Artifact Reduction in Radiation Therapy
+## Constrained Disentanglement for CT Metal Artifact Reduction

 <!--
 The goal is to develop deep learning algorithms for CT metal artifact reduction in the context of proton therapy.